ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    The application1 team resources are very similar to the *shared* team's.
 In fact, they are a little simpler since - it is not required to put records into the {{site.data.keyword.dns_short}}.
 The application uses the address `http://shared.widgets.example.com` to access the shared microservice.

 1. Optionally, investigate the source code that initializes the CentOS instance.
-It is has been captured in a terraform module shared by all the teams during this exploratory stage.
+It has been captured in a Terraform module shared by all the teams during this exploratory stage.

    **../common/user_data_app/main.tf**:
    ```terraform